Global-Security-Bootcamp/global-security-bootcamp-core/docs/templates/agendas.md

 ---

-See [Quickstart](../getting-started/quickstart.md) for step-by-step guidance on customizing agendas.
+See [Templates Overview](overview.md) for step-by-step guidance on customizing agendas.